ihhub/fheroes2/docs/TRANSLATION.md

 # [**fheroes2**](README.md) translation guide

 This project uses portable object (PO) files to handle localization in various languages.
-The current instruction is design for Linux/MacOS users.
+The current instruction is designed for Linux/MacOS users.
 Windows users should install [Cygwin](https://www.cygwin.com/) in order to be able to work with translations.

 ## Finding translatable strings in the codebase

-Translatable strings can be found in the source code as arguments to the `_` or `_n` functions (which are short names for `gettext` and `ngettext` functions respectively).
+Translatable strings can be found in the source code as arguments to the `_` function (a short name for `gettext`), `_n` function (a short name for `ngettext`) and `gettext_noop` function used only as indicator for the future string translation.
 The string below, for example, can be translated in PO files:

 ```cpp
 _( "Are you sure you want to quit?" )